- Komodo dragons eat mostly meat, including rodents, goats, and pigs.

 Komodo dragons are carnivores and highly efficient predators with the ability to hunt and consume a wide variety of foods.
 However, the scientific study of this species has revealed quite a bit about what the Komodo dragon eats.
 Research into the diet of the Komodo dragon is still uncovering added information, some of which may surprise you!

 The Komodo dragon is the largest known lizard in the world.
 They evolved in isolation in the islands around the Indonesian archipelago.
-The species was undisturbed until its eventual discovery by Western world during the first World War.
+The species was undisturbed until its eventual discovery by the Western world during the first World War.
 The Komodo dragon is a species of monitor lizard.
 In addition to being the largest lizard in the world, it is known to be one of the most aggressive.

 The Komodo dragon’s evolution spans millions of years with little interruption.
 This allowed the species to develop some highly impressive adaptations.
 These adaptations make the Komodo dragon a highly effective predator.
 An adult dragon is so powerful that it can hunt and kill other animals over twice its size!